Do you have a question about The Bell Tower, one of the most interesting Perth tourist attractions

 I heard you can get married at the Bell Tower, is this true?

 - Yes!
-We have successfully hosted many wedding ceremonies and receptions at the Bell Tower.
-Contact us for further details about our unique and outdoor wedding venue in Perth.
+As one of the most unique wedding venues in Perth, we have successfully hosted many wedding ceremonies and receptions at the Bell Tower.
+Contact us for further details.

 Are the bells rung by machines?

 - No, the bells are rung by real life humans!
 They are all volunteers and members of the St. Martin's Society of Change Ringers Inc.

 What tunes are played on the bells?